MagnusErler/AmountSpentOnAliExpress/README.md

 # AmountSpentOnAliExpress

-Python-script used to calculate amount spent on AliExpress
+Python script used to calculate the amount spent on AliExpress

-The script calculates the price from every item given a HTML-file
+The script calculates the price from every item given an HTML file

 ## Usage

-- Overwrite orders.html with the HTML-file of the "Deleted order"
+- Login into AliExpress -> My Orders -> Deleted orders
+- Scroll down and click "View orders" until all previous orders are visible
+- Save the side (right-click and save, or ctrl-s) under "orders.html"
 - Run AmountSpendOnAliExpress.py
 - The amount spent on AliExpress is then displayed in the terminal